 Affinity Photo is also bursting with numerous other tools not present in Lightroom, ranging from background removal to paintbrushes of all sorts.
 You also have the added benefit of layers to try out different combinations of photographs and effects to achieve the best image possible.

 All of this may sound like Affinity Photo would be the winner for having more tools.
 However, Lightroom edges out the competition here for the tools to be more intuitive but less of a challenge to navigate when trying to find the simplest of sliders.
 For these limitations, one point was taken off the score.

+Winner: Adobe Lightroom.
 In terms of photo-editing applications with the most streamlined tools without a lot of hunting involved, the winner is Lightroom for having everything essential for the process out in the open instead of hidden behind windows and various toolbars.

 Given that Lightroom is non-destructive, this means that you can’t precisely paint over any areas or make significant cosmetic changes to your photographs.
 You can still zoom in on pictures, focus on areas to highlight, or blur parts of the image.
 When it comes to changing more, however, Lightroom can’t help you much there.